Welcome to the 2026 Hydrological Modeling Class!

 - Slides – Commented in English (available since 2021).

 - Videos – Recorded during lectures to complement the slides, with no editing (as post-production would be too time-consuming).
+The 2026 Vimeo showcase is available at this link.

 - 2025 videos are available on a [Vimeo Showcase] (link here).